Coronavirus Info (COVID-19):

 In accordance with instructions from the Cincinnati Health Department, Metro informs the public when a Metro transit operator who has provided service to the public has tested positive for COVID-19.
 If members of the public have concerns that they may have come into contact with an affected operator, we advise them to closely monitor their health and follow all CDC guidelines, including contacting a medical professional should they develop symptoms.

-The information below reflects last service dates and routes for affected operators who have served the public within the last three weeks.
+The information below reflects last service dates and routes for affected operators who have served the public within the last four weeks.

 |Date||Route||Time of Service|